changelog:

 *.snowflakecomputing.com

-Key-Pair JWT — This method uses a private key to generate a JWT token to authenticate into the Snowflake.
-For more information, see Using key-pair authentication.
+Key-Pair JWT — Key-pair authentication (JWT) uses a private key to generate a JWT token, which is then used to authorize access to Snowflake.
+For more information on the configuration details, see the Key Pair Authentication section of the Snowflake documentation Using key-pair authentication.

-In Dynatrace, go to Settings > Dynatrace Apps > Snowflake Connections.
+In Dynatrace, go to Settings and select Connections.